 Tier 4 visa pilot

 Guidance for one-year full-time master's course applicants applying for a Tier 4 visa.

 The pilot scheme

-We are pleased to have been selected by the Home Office to take part in a small pilot scheme, which provides one-year master's students on a full-time programme the opportunity to benefit from a streamlined visa application process, and six months extra time on their visa to look for work.
+The Tier 4 visa pilot scheme provides one-year master's students on a full-time programme the opportunity to benefit from a streamlined visa application process, and six months extra time on their visa to look for work.